andreihirleata/location-guessr/README.md

 * At the click of the 'play' button, you will be taken to a random location in the world.
 * Explore the city.
-* Pin your guess on the world map on the bottom
+* Pin your guess on the world map at the bottom
   right and
 * Click on the 'Guess' button.